Kiss of the Spider Woman (novel): The Second Film

 The second story Molina recounts is based on a Nazi propaganda film.
 Unlike the first, it is unclear whether or not this is an actual movie, but may be a composite of multiple Nazi films and an American film called Paris Underground (1945).

 In the film, a French woman falls in love with a noble Aryan officer and then dies in his arms after being shot by the French resistance.
 The film is a clear piece of Nazi propaganda, but Molina's disinclination to see past its superficial charms is a symptom of his alienation from society, or at least his choice to disengage from the world that has rejected him.

 The Third Film

-The third story Molina recounts, based on the film The Enchanted Cottage (1945), is the only film Molina does not tell Valentín; instead he recites it to himself.
+The third story Molina recounts, based on the film The Enchanted Cottage (1945), is the only film Molina does not describe to Valentín; instead he recites it to himself.
 It concerns an Air Force pilot, disfigured by war wounds, who secludes himself in a cottage.
 The cottage's homely maid eventually falls in love with and then marries the pilot.
 They discover that their love has transformed them — he appears handsome to her and she beautiful to him.
 Their transformation is only perceived by the two lovers and the audience.